Robert Sexé: Tintin

 Sexé's travels, use of motorcycles, and his similar appearance were all mirrored in Tintin's first two adventures.
 Herge, the creator of Tintin, started drawing the character in 1929 setting his first adventure in the Soviet Union.
-Tintin in the Land of the Soviets, came almost three years after Sexé travelled the country.
+Tintin in the Land of the Soviets, came almost three years after Sexé had travelled the country.
 Sexé's photos of his travels in the country were printed in Belgian newspapers, where Herge resided.
 According to the BBC documentary Tintin's Adventure with Frank Gardner, some of the photos that Sexé took match what Herge would later draw, replacing Sexé with Tintin.
 Tintin was even depicted riding the same model motorcycle, the Belgian-made Gillet Herstal, that Sexé rode across the Soviet Union.
 The Hergé Foundation in Belgium has admitted that it is not too hard to imagine how Hergé could have been influenced by the exploits of Sexé.
 The creator of Tintin never revealed who inspired his characters.